Ritesh-Yadav/Ritesh-Yadav.github.io/_posts/2018-01-30-docker-instance-of-mongodb-with-ssl-support.md

   - Docker
 ---

 There are instances when you want to create MongoDB instance in Docker to use in production or in local/internal.
 We came across this requirement where we were using [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) for production but wanted to use [MongoDB docker](https://hub.docker.com/_/mongo/) in our local/internal/dev environment.
-Mongo Atlas uses SSL connection so we want to keep out local consistent with production environment.
+Mongo Atlas uses SSL connection so we want to keep our local consistent with production environment.
 In this post, I am going to explain the process of creating Mongo Docker instance with valid SSL certificate and replicating same behavior of MongoDB Atlas.

 Note: You can use same process for your production MongoDB instance as well, if you are not using any cloud solution for MongoDB
 {: .notice}